-4. In Recommendations digest emails that we send to your subscribers when you make a new recommendation.
+4. In Recommendations digest emails, we send your subscribers when you make a new recommendation.

-Readers can unsubscribe anytime from this digest email and this won’t affect their subscription to your publication.
+Readers can unsubscribe anytime from this digest email, which won’t affect their subscription to your publication.

 Learn more here if you'd like to opt out of being included in this digest.

 Recommended writers will receive an email notification letting them know that you are recommending their publication.

 If you recommend a writer who subscribes to your publication, they’ll receive the email within an hour.